Meet the Team

 Robyn Billington – Accounts Manager

-I have worked for the Clarence Valley Independent for about 14 years.
+I have worked with the Clarence Valley Independent since 2009.

 My position commenced as the receptionist and assistant to the accountant.